CarlosWirama/knowhere/README.md

 Supporting libraries:
 - styled-components
+- Material-ui
-- material-ui
+- Jest

 <br>

 I'm not using Redux (yet) because this app is still small and can be handled by built-in React state manager.
 I implemented Dijkstra algorithm from scratch (instead of using library from somewhere else) to get a better understanding about how Dijkstra works.
+I only got to write unit test for routing algorithm, will add some more later.

 <br>

 TODO:
-- unit tests
 - fix bug when routing Choa Chu Kang -> Marine Terrace (duplicate route)
 - Add recent search
 - Welcome Page